Mon to Sat 8am to 6pm · Sun by Request Same-day slots available · (475) 500-7126

 For recessed cans, the best performers are the Philips LED PAR30 and PAR38 in the 2700K or 3000K color range.
 The 2700K produces the warm, amber tone most associated with traditional incandescent light and reads well in living areas, dining rooms, and bedrooms.
 The 3000K is slightly cooler and brighter, which works well in kitchens and workspaces.
 Both are widely available, dimmable on standard dimmer circuits, and rated for the full 15,000 to 25,000-hour lifespan.

 When we service high-ceiling fixtures for our Bulb and Battery clients across Fairfield County, we recommend LED replacements across the board, stocking the most common types on the truck.
-The goal is to handle every high-ceiling bulb on one visit and leave you with a fixture that will not need attention for years.
+We carry A19 standard LED, BR30 and BR40 recessed, PAR30 and PAR38, candelabra LED, MR16 and GU10, and T8 fluorescent tubes.
+The goal is to handle every high-ceiling bulb on one visit and leave you with fixtures that will not need attention for years.

 What Happens on a Professional Bulb Service Visit